Mir (software)

-Mir is a computer display server and, recently, a Wayland compositor for the Linux operating system that is under development by Canonical Ltd. It was planned to replace the currently used X Window System for Ubuntu; however, the plan changed and Mutter was adopted as part of GNOME Shell.
+Mir a Wayland compositor for the Linux operating system that is under development by Canonical Ltd. Until 2017, it was developed as a display server and it was planned to replace the X Window System for Ubuntu; however, the plan changed and Mutter was adopted as part of GNOME Shell.

 Mir was announced by Canonical on 4 March 2013 as part of the development of Unity 8, intended as the next generation for the Unity user interface.
 Four years later Unity 8 was dropped although Mir's development continued for Internet of Things (IoT) applications.

 Software architecture

 Mir is built on EGL and uses some of the infrastructure originally developed for Wayland such as Mesa's EGL implementation and Jolla's libhybris.
 The compatibility layer for X, XMir, is based on XWayland.

 Other parts of the infrastructure used by Mir originate from Android.
 These parts include Google's Protocol Buffers, and previously included Android's input stack, which has since been replaced by Wayland's libinput, prior to the end of 2015.
 An implementation detail in memory management shared with Android is the use of server-allocated buffers which Canonical employee Christopher Halse Rogers claims to be a requirement for "the ARM world and Android graphics stack".